phlong3105/mon/handbook/image_enhancement/hinet.md

     - Stacking HIN Block in each subnetwork’s encoder → the receptive field at each scale is expanded → the robustness of features is also improved.

-- Adopt cross-stage feature fusion (CSFF) [55] and supervised attention module (SAM) [55] between two stages to enrich the multi-scale features and facilitate achieving performance gain respectively.
+- Adopt cross-stage feature fusion (CSFF) and supervised attention module (SAM) between two stages to enrich the multi-scale features and facilitate achieving performance gain respectively.

 </details>

 <details open>
 <summary><b style="font-size:16px">2.
 U-Net</b></summary>

-- In each stage, use one 3×3 convolutional layer to extract the initial features.
+- In each stage, use one $3 × 3$ convolutional layer to extract the initial features.
 - Then those features are input into an encoder-decoder architecture with 4 down-samplings and upsamplings.
-    - Use convolution with kernel size=4 for downsampling
+    - Use convolution with kernel $size = 4$ for downsampling
-    - Use transposed convolution with kernel size=2 for upsampling
+    - Use transposed convolution with kernel $size = 2$ for upsampling

 - In the encoder: design HIN Blocks to extract features in each scale, and double the channels of features when downsampling.
-- In the decoder: use ResBlocks [15] to extract high-level features, and fuse features from the encoder component to compensate for the loss of information caused by resampling.
+- In the decoder: use ResBlocks to extract high-level features, and fuse features from the encoder component to compensate for the loss of information caused by resampling.
-- As for ResBlock, use leaky ReLU [29] with a negative slope equal to 0.2 and remove batch normalization.
+- As for ResBlock, use leaky ReLU with a negative slope equal to 0.2 and remove batch normalization.
-- Finally, get the residual output of the reconstructed image by using one 3×3 convolution.
+- Finally, get the residual output of the reconstructed image by using one $3 × 3$ convolution.

 </details>